JasonLocklin/Dissertation/VWM/Methods.md

 The visual working memory task was a modification of the one used by @Emrich2012.
 It was presented on a Dell Latitude D820 Laptop with Windows XP and executed by Matlab on the built-in 8.5x13" screen.
-Instead of targets and a colour wheel surrounding central fixation, the colour wheel was replaced with a vertical colour bar and it, as well as the targets, always appeared to the right of centre in order to minimize the impact of spatial attention deficits on WM performance (see figure \ref{fig_Ch1-task}).
+Instead of squares and a colour wheel surrounding central fixation, the colour wheel was replaced with a vertical colour bar and all stimuli appeared to the right of centre in order to minimize the impact of spatial attention deficits on WM performance (see figure \ref{fig_Ch1-task}).

-A trial sequence for the VWM task was as follows: a fixation cross was presented for 500ms, followed by a target array which consisted of either 1,2, or 3 targets of different colours presented vertically aligned on the right side for 500ms.
-Targets could appear in one of 16 different locations in the vertical column.
-Following target presentation there was a delay of 1000ms, followed by the appearance of the vertical colour bar and probe stimuli.
-The probes occupied the *same locations* occupied by the targets but were unfilled (i.e., probes did not contain any colour information; figure \ref{fig_Ch1-task}).
-One of the probes was highlighted by a bolded outline, and participants were asked to indicate, by external mouse input, the colour of the target indicated by the bolded probe location (figure \ref{fig_Ch1-task}.
+A trial sequence for the VWM task was as follows: a fixation cross was presented for 500ms, followed by a memory sample which consisted of either 1,2, or 3 squares of different colours presented, vertically aligned, to the right of fixation for 500ms.
+The coloured squares could appear in any one of 16 different locations in the vertical column.
+Following the memory sample, a blank delay, containing only the fixation cross, was displayed for 1000ms.
+Afterward, the probe display was presented.
+It consisted of the colour bar and black outlines of squares acting as placeholders, marking the locations of the previously presented memory sample (i.e., probes did not contain any colour information; figure \ref{fig_Ch1-task}) One of the placeholders was identified as the target by a bolded outline, distinguishing it from the non-targets (8 pixels vs. 4 pixels).
+Participants were asked to indicate, by external mouse input, the colour of the initial square indicated by the bolded placeholder (figure
-Unlimited time was given, and the participant could make changes to their response an unlimited number of times until they were satisfied they had accurately indicated the target colour.
-Note that in the single target condition, there would only be one outline, and the task was essentially to remember the colour of the target.
-In the two and three target conditions, only one of the two or three probes was highlighted, and the participant would be required to recall the colour of the target that had been presented at that particular location (figure \ref{fig_Ch1-task}).
+\ref{fig_Ch1-task}.
+Unlimited time was given, and the participant could make changes to their response an unlimited number of times until they were satisfied they had accurately indicated the colour.
+Note that in the single square condition, there were no non-target squares, and there would only be one outline, so the task was essentially to remember the colour of a single stimuli without any need to remember locations.
+In the two and three square conditions, only one of the two or three probes was highlighted, and the participant would be required to recall the colour of the target that had been presented at that particular location (figure \ref{fig_Ch1-task}).